Authentic Lessons for 21st Century Learning

 Engage

-Students view five creative print advertisements and derive from each the main idea and the key supporting details that allowed them to understand the main idea.
+Students examine five creative advertisements and identify the main idea and key supporting details of each ad.

 Explore